 So, let’s return to our question: If the initial conditions weren’t set randomly, what did cause them?
 Why did our universe begin in a state of such extraordinarily low entropy?

-It’s not that black holes aren’t interesting - they’re truly fascinating and wondrous objects, but it’s just much more interesting to have a complex universe with atoms, molecules, planets, stars, galaxies, life, and black holes, as opposed only black holes.
-It’s much more interesting to have a universe full of wisdom and science where in addition to just physics there is chemistry, biology, astronomy, without even mentioning the humanities.
+It’s not that black holes aren’t interesting - they’re truly fascinating and wondrous objects, but it’s just much more interesting to have a complex universe with atoms, molecules, planets, stars, galaxies, life, and black holes, as opposed to only black holes.
+It’s much more interesting to have a universe full of wisdom and science where in addition to just physics there is chemistry, biology, and astronomy, without even mentioning the humanities.
 As such, we can see that the initial conditions are not just some random arbitrary state.
 Rather, they are the special conditions that are capable of ultimately developing into our amazing complex universe.

-Now, since the very definition of intelligence is the ability to choose one meaningful possibility from the set of all possibilities for the purpose of getting a whole which is greater than the sum of its parts, we can infer that the special ordering of the initial conditions points directly to an intelligent cause of our universe.
+Now, since the very definition of intelligence is the ability to choose one meaningful possibility from the set of all possibilities for the purpose of getting a whole that is greater than the sum of its parts, we can infer that the special ordering of the initial conditions points directly to an intelligent cause of our universe.
 In other words, we can infer that an intelligent orderer - God - selected the low entropy initial conditions at the big bang for the purpose of bringing about our complex ordered universe.

 How Multiverse Solves the Low Entropy Initial Conditions

-Now let’s briefly discuss scientists’ alternative explanations for the low entropy initial conditions which don’t involve an intelligent cause.
+Now let’s briefly discuss scientists’ alternative explanations for the low entropy initial conditions that don’t involve an intelligent cause.
 First up is of course the most popular explanation - the multiverse.
 Multiverse scientists say that if there are an infinite number of universes, each with randomly set initial conditions, then by chance alone there will be a universe with incredibly unlikely, low entropy initial conditions.
 And since it’s only possible to have intelligent observers in that lucky universe, it’s no surprise that we find our universe with such low entropy initial conditions.
 We’ll discuss the validity of this approach and the significant challenges it encounters in more depth in the miniseries on the multiverse.

 There are two other, highly speculative scientific approaches, which are not multiverse theories, yet try to solve this problem without an intelligent agent.
 One is Conformal Cyclic Cosmology by Roger Penrose, who speculates that in trillions and trillions of years in the future, all the mass in the universe will fade away and the universe will, in his words, “lose track of time.”
 Once it does that, he speculates that the universe will start again with a new big bang in a low entropy state because the entropy that comes from gravity will be eliminated in the great reset.
 This process cycles infinitely from one aeon to the next and is suggested by Penrose to be the cause of our universe with its low entropy initial conditions.
 There’s a lot more to this theory and we’ll discuss it in the multiverse miniseries.